wmhilton-stoplight/platform-docs/c.troubleshooting.md

 Below you will find answers to commonly encountered questions.

 <!-- markdown-link-check-disable-next-line -->
-> If you are having trouble and cannot find a suitable answer, don't hesitate to [let us know](https://support.stoplight.io).
+> If you are having trouble and can't find a suitable answer, don't hesitate to [reach out to support](https://support.stoplight.io).

 ## Try It and Mocking